Chapter 40: No More Running

 ‘All she has to do… is believe in herself.’

 Cosmo had just finished healing Green XIII when she heard the roar of the hover engines coming from Zeta.
 She watched in fear as the robot charged forward, flames beginning to spew out of the nozzles in its chest.
 Suddenly, she heard Tails yelling something out in front of her, his palm pointing in her direction.
 Before she knew it, a rainbow-coloured barrier encased her just as Zeta rained fire down on the group.
 The barrier protected her from harm but inflicted severe burns on her friends.

 Bark, Cream and Tails all dropped to the ground and rolled to put out the flames, each howling in pain as a result of Zeta’s Rolling Fire attack.
 They then lay on the hard pavement, barely breathing with their fur charred and bodies singed greatly.
-The flames also rolled over Green XIII’s downed body, heated his stone skin and cooked him from the inside.
-He struggled to sit up but then collapsed and slipped into unconsciousness, his head lolling to the side.
+The flames also rolled over Green XIII’s downed body, heated her stone skin and cooked her from the inside.
+She struggled to sit up, but then collapsed and slipped into unconsciousness, her head lolling to the side.

 “W-why Tails?” the flower girl croaked at the fox’s direction, her hands whitening under the intense grip she put onto her staff.
 “Why… Why did you save me?
 Why not Cream, or-or Bark, or even Green XIII?!
 Why me?!”